Puppy Aptitude Testing

 low need for human companionship.
 It is rare to see properly socialized dogs test this way.

-We are expecting a litter from Elizabeth and Dunkin in October, ready for new homes early December.
+We are expecting a litter from Elizabeth and Dunkin around the first week of February, 2018, ready for new homes in early April.

 If you wish to be placed on our list of prospective buyers, please email firstname.lastname@example.org, or call Tom or Howard at 518-325-5260.